ec-jrc/Patents4IPPC/README.md

 **In this project/repository**, we set out to build an Information Retrieval (IR) system that is able to retrieve relevant patents from queries based on specific subsections of BREF documents.
 Following recent advances in the field of Natural Language Processing, we build an IR engine based on the Transformer architecture supported by [FAISS](https://github.com/facebookresearch/faiss) indexing and demonstrate its superiority compared to legacy approaches.
 We train and fine-tune our model using several open source datasets and assess its effectiveness by comparing its performance with that of baseline approaches on a brand new dataset provided by JRC.

 In particular, the models developed so far were fine-tuned on Industrial Pollution Prevention and Control (IPPC) documents.
 The engine is fed passages taken from documents called BREFs, which provide technical descriptions of the Best Available Techniques (BAT) in the field of IPPC, and retrieves relevant abstracts from a patent corpus.
-The former consist of possibly long text fragments concerning the topic considered, while the latter are shorter and exhibit a more technical language.
+The former consists of possibly long text fragments concerning the topic considered, while the latter are shorter and exhibit a more technical language.

 ## Authors